tschumann/tomschumann/readme.md

 Releasing
 ---------

-If you're on a new server run `boostrap.sh`
+`/install.sh` which will work for a new or existing server.

 Installing
 ----------